nishantkluhera/nishantkluhera/README.md

 # Hey, I’m Nishant Luhera 👋

 I'm a passionate programmer ?
 Coder ?
-I build build with code - who loves solving problems and contributing to public projects even if I'm a bit slow.
+I build build with code - love solving problems and contributing to public projects even if I'm a bit slow.
 My GitHub is my creative hub—where I build projects that interest me, fix issues, and occasionally have a little fun with code.

 ---